TOP TIP: How to introduce a dog to his new crate

 A good general approach when introducing a crate is to…

-- Make the crate inviting – a soft blanket, toys and a few welcoming treats placed inside the crate will all help convince any dog that this is a good place to be!
+Make the crate inviting – a soft blanket, toys and a few welcoming treats placed inside the crate will all help convince your dog this is a good place to be!
 A really good idea is to cover the top of the crate with a heavy blanket so the new secure den becomes just that.

-- Before you know it the positive association will be made and you can start to train your dog to enjoy staying in the crate for a short time while you are present.
-Success!
+Gradually increase the amount of time your practice and, before you know it, the positive association will be made and you can start to train your dog to enjoy staying in the crate for a short time while you are present.

-As these are general guidelines only, common sense should of course be used at all times.
-No dog, whatever breed or size, should not be left in a crate for any period of time unless he is completely comfortable with the idea first, and then only for very short periods of time.
+As these are general guidelines only, COMMON SENSE should of course be used at all times, only leaving him in the crate once he’s been out for a good walk, for example, and keen to rest/sleep.
+No dog, whatever breed or size, should be left in a crate for any period of time unless he is completely comfortable with the idea first, and then only for very short periods of time.